lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 #### An Alternative Future of Anti-Cure

++ What is Anti-Cure
++ how an Anti-Cure and accessible future be
++ An accessible future doesn't need that advance technology.
+Ideology is also a technology.

 ### The Question of Omniscient Perspective

 Although I read these theories of disability studies and understood the claims of anti-cure, a strange feeling always floated in my mind -- Is it really so easy to achieve the accessible world?
 What's really stopping us?
 As an non-disabled artist, I can't imagine how it really is to be a person with disabilities, but if I did have temporary paralyzing experience of breaking my back and couldn't get up from the bed, during which I don't know how soon or whether I could recover.
 The thought that flashed through my mind at that time was that I would really like some technology that would allow me to get off the ground and run again.